shawnr/practical-javascript-2-webapps/how-we-build/core-concept-software-architecture.md

 By reconfiguring the architecture like this,we decouple the business logic and data storage parts of our application from the presentation of the software to the user.
 This allows, for example, a website and a native mobile app to leverage the same set of functionality via the same API.
 New features can be developed at the API level, and then for each individual client in a way that makes sense for the business and product.
 Features can also be included and excluded on a per-platform or per-device basis.
 A huge degree of flexibility is achieved while enhancing maintainability and extensibility.

 Many, if not most, large websites and webapps are currently using a Service Oriented Architecture.
-The complexity of these systems can vary dramatically depending on need and scale, but the core concept of isolating components into dedicated applications and then providing APIs to allow communication between the applications is a key pattern in modern web development.</p>
+The complexity of these systems can vary dramatically depending on need and scale, but the core concept of isolating components into dedicated applications and then providing APIs to allow communication between the applications is a key pattern in modern web development.